brunofmf/Crowd-Sensing/README.md

 - FIREBASE_HOST, FIREBASE_AUTH and FIREBASE_PUSH (Firebase setup - it will still print probes if no setup is made for Firebase)
 - STATION_NETWORK and STATION_PASSWORD (WiFi credentials - if not defined the board will only work as an AP)

-Then, on the Tools tab define the correct options (baud, board, port, ...) and upload the sketch to the board.
+Then, on the Tools tab define the correct options (baud, board, port, ... - see <b>ESP8266ModuleConfigurationArduinoIDE.png</b> for detailed configuration data) and upload the sketch to the board.
 You should use an upload speed of, at least, 57600 otherwise strange timeouts will occur when uploading the sketch!
 You will also need to install, on Arduino IDE, FirebaseArduino lib.

 ## Available Commands